john-hawkins/3dProteinLab/docker/README.md

 docker build -t 3dproteinlab .
 ```

+It usually takes several hours to build because of the size of the DB files.

 ## Running the App

 You could start your image right away, binding to the external ports 8080